 Find the agenda of our future participations in scientific events on our Events page

 Its objectives are to optimize network architectures and topologies, design new transmission technologies based on massive MIMO and mmWave, and introduce new methodological approaches for network optimization.

-Brave is a collaborative research project started in January 2018, that aims at creating new physical-layer (PHY) techniques devoted to beyond-5G wireless communications.
+Brave is a collaborative research project started in January 2018, that aims at creating new physical-layer (PHY) techniques for beyond-5G wireless communications.

-LEXNET objectives was to investigate methods, technologies and architectures to reduce the global population exposure to electromagnetic fields (EMF) induced by wireless networks.
+LEXNET objectives was to investigate methods, technologies and architectures to reduce the exposure to electromagnetic fields (EMF) related to wireless networks.

-SIRADEL developed in a context of emergency production, semi-automatic methods to produce quickly at a large scale 3D cities from heterogeneous data, and to simulate dynamically in Virtual Battlespace 3 the performance of a radio network virtually deployed.
+SIRADEL developed semi-automatic methods to produce quickly at a large scale 3D cities from heterogeneous data, and to simulate dynamically in Virtual Battlespace 3 the performance of a radio network virtually deployed.

 As member of Alliance 5G SIRADEL is contributing to the scientific cooperation within the 5G millimeter channel model Alliance